-A copy of the Corporation's 2017 Annual Report is being sent to shareholders who have requested it, and, includes the consolidated financial statements of the Corporation for the year ended December 31, 2017, together with the auditor's report thereon, and Management's Discussion and Analysis of the financial position and results of operations.
-This Annual Report is also available in the Financial Reports section of the Corporation's web site echeloninsurance.ca and on SEDAR (www.sedar.com).
-No vote will be taken at the Meeting in respect of the Corporation's 2017 Annual Report.
+A copy of the Corporation's 2018 annual results have been sent to shareholders who have requested it, and, includes the consolidated financial statements of the Corporation for the year ended December 31, 2018, together with the auditor's report thereon, and Management's Discussion and Analysis of the financial position and results of operations.
+The annual results are also available in the Financial Reports section of the Corporation's web site efh.ca and on SEDAR (www.sedar.com).